 - Why Customer 360 enables next-generation customer base management

 MEET THE AUTHOR

-After implement big-data analytics processes in one of the largest telco groups in South America, Tomas is now driving the development of the Customer Data Platform solution to help Telecoms achieve customer experience excellence.
-While driving product vision and strategy, Tomas also closely works with sales and marketing.
+After implementing big-data analytics for one of the largest telco groups in South America, Tomas is now driving the development of the Customer Data Platform solution to help Telecoms achieve customer experience excellence.
+While leading product vision and strategy, Tomas also closely works with sales and marketing.